lymingtonprecision/maat/README.md

    [creating a virtual machine template](#create-vm-template) above) and power on the created VM.

+   The names of the VMs aren't particularly important but if you're stuck for what to call it use the included `name_generator` script.
+Just type `ng` at the console and a new, random, name will be returned (the names are checked against the existing VMs to ensure uniqueness.)

 2. Add the VMs IP address to the `/tmp/init.hosts` file:

    ```sh